 It is Missouri Southern State University's policy to provide access to its programs and facilities to all students and faculty so that no one shall, solely by reason of a disability, be denied access to, participation in, or the benefits of any program or activity.
 Students and faculty shall receive reasonable accommodations to provide equally effective access to educational opportunities, programs, and activities in the most integrated setting appropriate unless provision for reasonable accommodation would constitute an undue hardship on the University or would substantially alter essential elements of the academic program or course of study or would otherwise compromise academic standards.
 This policy shall apply to all programs, services, and activities of the University, including but not limited to recruitment, admissions, registration, financial aid, academic programs, advising, counseling, student health, housing and employment.

 This policy is intended to be consistent with Section 504 of the Rehabilitation Act of 1973, which states that no recipient of federal financial assistance may discriminate against qualified individuals with disabilities solely by reason of disability.
-This policy is also intended to be consistent with Title II of the Americans with Disabilities Act of 1990 and the Missouri Human Rights Act.
+This policy is also intended to be consistent with Title II of the Americans with Disabilities Act of 1990, the Americans with Disabilities Amendments Act of 2008 and the Missouri Human Rights Act.
 To the extent it is inconsistent with said laws, the legal requirements and standards shall govern.
 (MSSU Policy 1.00)

 The Office of Disability Services consists of professional and para-professional staff members.
 Lori Musser is the Coordinator of Student Disability Services.
-Para-professionals such as note takers, textbook readers and sign language interpreters are hired on an as needed basis.
+Para-professionals such as note takers and sign language interpreters are hired on an as needed basis.

 What We Offer: